 As previously stated, approval of funding is subject to the applicant entering into an FAA with the Department.
 The FAA requires the applicant to provide a report at six months and 12 months after the end of the financial year that the grant is awarded.
-These reports are to be submitted through the SmartyGrants portal.
+These reports are to be submitted by the email to the Department officer managing the grant.
 The FAA also stipulates that at any time within two years of receiving payment, the Department may contact the applicant for verbal updates on business performance generally.